narendrarane50/Get-Youtube-Subscribers/README.md

 # Get Youtube Subscribers

-It is used to get the details about Youtube Subscribers.
+It is used to do create,read,update and delete operations of Youtube Subscribers data from MongoDB Atlas Database.

 ## Technologies that are used in this project.
   <ul>
     <li>Mongoose</li>
     <li>Express</li>
     <li>MongoDB</li>
     <li>NodeJS</li>
+    <li>Nodemon</li>
   </ul>

 ## Team Members